-- If you're wondering if the AMD and NVIDIA GPU can run in one PC, the short answer is yes.
+- If you're wondering if the AMD and NVIDIA GPU can run on one PC, the short answer is yes.

 - However, you will need a couple of prerequisites like a strong CPU and a capable motherboard.

-- You must uninstall the current drivers first by using a dedicated tool in that regard.
+- Also, you must uninstall the current drivers first by using a dedicated tool in that regard.

-What do you need before starting to use both GPUs on the same PC?
+What do you need if you want to use AMD and Nvidia GPU on the same PC?

 Unfortunately, you can’t simply use any PC with any configuration for this.
 That’s why we will list some of the needed requirements, so you don’t start tweaking with no results.